 - Be thorough.
 Wash all surfaces and rinse thoroughly with lots of clean water.

 - When cleaning marble or limestone, one tablespoon of household ammonia can be added to the above mixture to help remove some greases and oils.
 Do not use ammonia on or near any bronze or other metal elements.

 - Lichens and algae can be removed by first thoroughly soaking the stone and then using a wooden scraper to gently remove the biological growth.
 This process may need to be repeated several times.
 Do not use force to remove deeply embedded lichens.
-If the growth cannot be removed easily with scraping, consult a conservator.
+Using a biocidal cleaner can help acheive even better results.
+Recommended cleaners include D/2 Biological Solution, Enviro Klean© BioWash©, or other cleaners that contain quaternary ammonium compounds.
+If the growth cannot be removed easily, consult a conservator.
 Some lichen can have strong roots that may damage the stone if removed forcibly.

 - Not all stains can be removed.
 Do not expect the stones to appear new after cleaning.

 - Do not clean marble, limestone, or sandstone more often than once every 18 months.
 Every cleaning removes some of the face of the stone.
 However, occasionally rinsing with clean water to remove bird droppings and other accretions is acceptable.

 - Keep a simple treatment record of the cleaning, including date of cleaning, materials used, and any change in condition since last cleaning (such as missing parts, graffiti, and other damage).
 These records should be kept at a central location where the condition of the stones can be monitored over time.

 Developed from data supplied by John R. Dennis, Dallas Museum of Art Conservation Lab, and NCPTT's Best Practice Recommendations for Cleaning Government Issued Headstones.